fefa4ka/traffic-light-detector-backend/README.md

 ```
 The `channels` field is a bit mask indicating active signals.

-## API
+## API Overview

+The backend provides a REST API to retrieve real-time traffic light status.

-Endpoint: `/status/{intersection_id}`
+### Endpoint: `GET /status/{intersection_id}`
-`intersection_id` - identifier of the traffic light object that unites the signals to traffic light, and the traffic lights at the intersection
+Retrieves the current status of an intersection.

+- **Path Parameter:** `intersection_id` (string) - Unique identifier of the monitored intersection.
+- **Response:** JSON object containing the latest traffic signal data for that intersection.

+Example Response:

 ```json
 {